-- (36) Double Adaptors must not be used under any circumstances in SCU facilities. - (37) Power boards are permitted under the following conditions: - a. they should include or incorporate an RCD. - b. they must not be used to supply high current consumption devices. - c. multiple plug power boards must not be piggy backed (one connected to another) as this can lead to overheating, electrical shocks and fires. - d. they must not be used in hostile environments or exposed to wet or moisture laden atmospheres. - e. they must be regularly inspected and tested and tagged.
+- (32) Power boards are permitted under the following conditions: - a. they should include or incorporate an RCD. - b. they must not be used to supply devices with high current consumption. - c. multiple plug power boards must not be piggy backed (one connected to another) as this can lead to overheating, electrical shocks and fires. - d. they must not be used in hostile environments or exposed to wet or moisture laden atmospheres. - e. they must be regularly inspected and tested and tagged.